+Mark Rodgers and Sian Thomas carried out study selection, data extraction, critical appraisal and write up of the report.

 All searching was conducted by Melissa Harden, who also wrote the search sections of the report and commented on the draft report.

-Study selection, data extraction, critical appraisal, and write up of the report were carried out by Mark Rodgers, Sian Thomas, and Alison Eastwood.
-Gillian Parker and Andrew Street provided expertise and advice, contributed to the development of the protocol, and commented on drafts of the report.
-James Thomas, of the UCL Institute of Education, provided expertise, advice and assistance with text-mining.
+Gillian Parker and Andrew Street provided expertise and advice, contributed to the development of the protocol and commented on drafts of the report.

-External advice
+Alison Eastwood carried out study selection, data extraction, critical appraisal and write up of the report.

+Advice

+James Thomas, of the University College London Institute of Education, provided expertise, advice and assistance with text mining.
 The review authors are grateful to the Delphi panel of experts whose contribution made this work possible.